cdl-geneseo/geneseo-dictionary/C/College-Drive.md

 # College Drive

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : College Drive

 Created by  Unknown User (bli2), last modified by  Graham Drake on Dec 16, 2008

 College Drive (NN): street on campus.
 The College Circle, Brodie Hall, and Welles Hall are along it.
 Definition of approximately 40% of those surveyed.
 (F06) (new word) Unknown by approximately 60% of those surveyed.
 (F06) Simmington